Wasserwecken/bachelorthesis/readme.md

 # Analysis of surfaces
 Analysing existing surfaces and references is essential for procedural texture generation.
-Through the analysis of a surface we will see that surfaces are often compositions of sub-materials.
-All informations of how materials are layered and materials themself are madeup is resued later by replicating them, suiting algorithms and teqniques which are available in fragment shaders.
+Through the analysis of a surface we will see that surfaces are often compositions of sub-surfaces.
+All informations of how a surface is layered and how they are madeup is resued later by replicating them, suiting algorithms and teqniques which are available in fragment shaders.

-The overall objective of the analysis of surfaces should not confound with building a physical and chemical understanding of materials, which nonetheless may be helpful or necessary.
+The overall objective of the analysis of surfaces should not confound with building a physical and chemical understanding of real world materials, which nonetheless may be helpful or necessary.
 The main objective is to extract patterns and geometric informations about the visual appearance, including height informations.
 To retrieve these informations, the analysis is carried out in three streps:
-- Extracting material layers
+- Extracting surface layers
-- Visual appeareance of materials
+- Visual properties
 - Environmental influences

-## Extracting material layers
+## Extracting surface layers
-Natural surfaces are build up from multiple materials, which work like layers in image editing softwares.
-Where through blending multiple layers athe final image is created.
+Natural surfaces are build up from multiple real world materials, which work like layers in image editing softwares.
+Where through blending multiple layers the final image is created.
+For seperating surfaces into layers, pattern and shape recognition is the key.
+While many surfaces may have a complex visual appeareance, shapes and patterns still appear on them.

-![alt][WIP]
-> *IMAGE OF TILES*
+TODO: Die Seperation soll von grob nach fein erfolgen.
+Gabs schon in vielen Beispielen, muss hier verweiß suchen.
+Auch kann hier vieleicht zwischen überlagerungu nd zusammensetzung unterscheiden werden.
+Ist aber schwammig.
+Auch sollte noch geklärt werden was indikatoren für einen trennung sind?

+![alt][SEP01]
+> *Left: Floor of a Pub, Mid: Seperation into planks, Right: Seperation into Gums*

+I took a picture of the floor of a local Pub for demonstration.
+The floor is quite old and therefore has a complex apereance.
+The first seperation is made by the planks, because:
+- they break the continuity of the wood structure.
+- they control the main height of the surface.
+- the space left defines the area for dirt, together they cover the whole surface

+While the first seperation is oriented to the wood structure, the black dots on the floor apear to be independent to the plank strukture.
+This is because these dots are old trampled chewing gums.
+So a second seperation is made because the chewing gums:
+- they are not part of the plank or wood structure.
+- they are overlaping planks.
+- they are are a physical layer ontop of the floor.

-By seperating a surface in layers of materials several advantages are created:
+Generally seperating a surface into layers creates several advantages:
-- extracted sub-materials can be reused in other procedural materials.
+- extracted sub-surfaces can be reused in other procedural materials.
-- sub-materials can be exchanged without breaking the procedural material.
+- sub-surfaces can be exchanged without breaking the procedural material.
-- other layers of materials, which build on informations of a materials will adjust automaticaly to changes.
+- layers of surfaces which have dependecies on the exchanged surface will adjust automaticaly to changes.

-## Visual appeareance of materials
+## Visual properties
+To replicate the visual properties of a surface, the matieral which represents the surface has to be analysed.
+While valuable properties which make a surface recognizable are easily seperatable, it may be beneficial to know the reason why the properties are how they are.
+By gathering informations about the properties themself, these can may be replicated more easily and a understanding is build up which can be transfered to other related materials.

+![alt][WOD01]
+> *Left: Plank of a floor in a Pub, Mid: ..., Right: ...*

+For the floor from the pub by looking closer to the planks, the typical wood structure can be seen.
+The structure is made up visually by jiggly lines which are pushed away by darker spots.
+The physical explanation is that these lines are annual rings, and the darker sports are branches.

+TODO: Wie erkläre ich jetzt hier das das Wissen einen weiterbringt?
+War Holz ein schlechtes beispiel weil obvious?
+Bzw. das wissen ist ja übertragbar, aber jedes Holz sieht fast so aus.

 ## Environmental influences
+While a surface can be seperated into layers, and the materials which made up the layers are treated seperatly, the surfaces still exists in the environment as single surface.
+This means the environment where the surface exists has a strong influence to it.
+The best example are the trampled chewing gums from the pub floor.
+This property of this specific floor is based on the location.
+A wodden floor in a living room may not have this proeprty.
+But there is another property of the pub floor where additional inforation about the location is needed to see and replicate it: The floor is located in a smoking area.
+Also the floor has all over like "freckles".
+After a close inspection, these freckles are burned spots from thrown away and trampled cigarett ends.

+![alt][SEP02]
+> *Left: Plank of a floor in a Pub, Mid:  burned spots from thrown away and trampled cigarett ends, Right: discoloration from spilled liquids*

+Environmental influences have are the factors which make materials finnaly beliveable.
+Thinking of possible chemical and physical interactions and their duration through time will give a procedural materials the final touch.
+Therefore it is important of gatherin information about location and story of the environment where the material have to be placed.

+# Toolbox of algorithms